Using elevation bands in 3D on GOHUNT Maps when e-scouting for mule deer.

 With that said, the following article is going to showcase some of the ways you can use Elevation Bands on a map to aid in your mule deer scouting, research, and hunt planning efforts.
 As always, while I'm a mule deer hunter through and through, you can use these same techniques for other species as well.

-GOHUNT’s elevation bands are layers separated into 1,500 ft section bands.
-You can use these in a plethora of different ways by turning on one layer at a time or turning them all on to get a big-picture view of an entire state.
-To turn on an elevation band, simply tap on the grey eye to activate it.
+GOHUNT’s Elevation Bands are layers separated into 1,500 ft section bands.
+You can use these in a plethora of different ways by turning on one layer at a time or turning them all on to get a big-picture view (heat map in a sense) of an entire state.
+To turn on an Elevation Band, simply tap on the grey eye to activate it.

 Below is a summary of the elevation band breakdown on GOHUNT Maps: